msteenab/Group3-repo-projects/Selenium Lab.md

 Once Selenium is installed, you’re ready to create your first Selenium script!
 ### Step 4: Create Your First Selenium Script
 Here is a simple Python script that opens a browser, navigates to a website and performs some action with expected results:

+Note: If you wish to use a different web browser, just change the name.

+Example:
+- .Chrome()
+- .Edge()
+- .Firefox()

 ![FirstScript](https://github.com/3osmic/Group3-repo-projects/assets/113747615/083e734e-18ca-4787-8228-0384d1085194)